Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 \textbf{(iv)} We decompose the first-mover advantage into two distinct effects: free data to learn from (\emph{data advantage}), and a more definite, and possibly better reputation compared to an entrant (\emph{reputation advantage}), and run additional experiments to separate and compare them.
 We find that either effect alone leads to a significant advantage under competition.
 The data advantage is larger than reputation advantage when the incumbent commits to a more advanced bandit algorithm.
 Finally, we find an ``amplification effect" of the data advantage: even a small amount thereof gets amplified under competition, causing a large difference in eventual market shares.

-\xhdr{Interpretation: network effects of data.} Our model speaks to policy discussions on regulating data-intensive digital platforms \citep{furman2019unlocking, scott2019committee}, and particularly to the ongoing debate on the role of data in the digital economy.
+\xhdr{Further economic interpretations.} Our model speaks to policy discussions on regulating data-intensive digital platforms \citep{furman2019unlocking, scott2019committee}, and particularly to the ongoing debate on the role of data in the digital economy.
 One fundamental question in this debate is whether data can serve a similar role as traditional ``network effects", creating scenarios when only one firm can function in the market \citep{Rysman09, jullien2019economics}.
 The death spiral/amplification effects mentioned above have a similar flavor: a relatively small performance loss due to exploration (resp., data advantage) gets amplified under competition and causes the firm to be starved of users (resp., take over most of the market).
-However, a distinctive feature of our approach is that we explicitly model the learning problem of the firms and consider them deploying algorithms for solving this problem.
-Thus, we do not explicitly model the network effects, but they arise endogenously from our setup.
+However, a distinctive feature of our approach is that the network effects arise endogenously.

 Our results highlight that understanding the performance of learning algorithms in isolation does not necessarily translate to understanding their impact in competition, precisely due to the fact that competition leads to the endogenous generation of observable data.
 Approaches such as \citet{lambrecht2015can, bajari2018impact, varian2018artificial} argue that the diminishing returns to scale and scope of data in isolation mitigate such data feedback loops, but ignore the differences induced by learning in isolation versus under competition.
 Explicitly modeling the interaction between learning technology and data creation allows us to speak on how data advantages are characterized and amplified by the increased \emph{quality} of data gathered by better learning algorithms, not just the quantity thereof.
 In particular, we find that incumbency is good for innovation and welfare, \emph{and} creates a barrier to entry, all due to data feedback loops.